-add (image, link_to_file=False, save_with_document=True, left=0, top=0, width=None, height=None, name=None, update=False, scale=None, format=None) Adds a picture to the specified sheet.
+add (image, link_to_file=False, save_with_document=True, left=None, top=None, width=None, height=None, name=None, update=False, scale=None, format=None, anchor=None) Adds a picture to the specified sheet.

 - image (str or path-like object or matplotlib.figure.
-Figure) Either a filepath or a Matplotlib figure object. - left (float, default 0) Left position in points. - top (float, default 0) Top position in points. - width (float, default None) Width in points.
+Figure) Either a filepath or a Matplotlib figure object. - left (float, default None) Left position in points, defaults to 0.
+If you use top/left, you must not provide a value for anchor. - top (float, default None) Top position in points, defaults to 0.
+If you use top/left, you must not provide a value for anchor. - width (float, default None) Width in points.
 Defaults to original width. - height (float, default None) Height in points.
 Defaults to original height. - name (str, default None) Excel picture name.
 Defaults to Excel standard name if not provided, e.g. 'Picture 1'. - update (bool, default False) Replace an existing picture with the same name.
-Requires name to be set. - scale (float, default None) Scales your picture by the provided factor - format (str, default None) Only used if image is a Matplotlib or Plotly plot.
+Requires name to be set. - scale(float, default None) Scales your picture by the provided factor. - format (str, default None) Only used if image is a Matplotlib or Plotly plot.
 By default, the plot is inserted in the "png" format, but you may want to change this to a vector-based format like "svg" on Windows (may require Microsoft 365) or "eps" on macOS for better print quality.
-See also: https://support.microsoft.com/en-us/topic/support-for-eps-images-has-been-turned-off-in-office-a069d664-4bcf-415e-a1b5-cbb0c334a840
+If you use 'vector', it will be using 'svg' on Windows and 'eps' on macOS.
+To find out which formats your version of Excel supports, see: https://support.microsoft.com/en-us/topic/support-for-eps-images-has-been-turned-off-in-office-a069d664-4bcf-415e-a1b5-cbb0c334a840 - anchor (xw.Range, default None) The xlwings Range object of where you want to insert the picture.
+If you use anchor, you must not provide values for top/left.